openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

   following questions:

   * What is the component for?
-  * How it fits into the overall platform?
+  * How does it fit into the overall platform?
   * What are its limitations and key areas of debt?
   * What new patterns or technologies should be adopted to improve the component?